 What do actuaries or archaeologists really do?
 What sorts of opportunities will there be in the future for architects or art directors?
 Imagine yourself in different roles.

-Remember, even if you know someone who has been planning to be a doctor since the age of seven, most young people don’t know what they want to do or be.
-Many adults actually work in a few different jobs before selecting a career path.
-You have time to get to know yourself and find a career that suits you.
+Remember, even if you know someone who has been planning to be a doctor since the age of seven, most young people don't know what they want to do.
+Career exploration isn't a process you go through just once.
+People go through the experience throughout their lifetime.